About Me Button

 Conrail_SD40-2_6469_22 small Conrail_SD40-2_6469_23 small

 This is all tucked up as much as possible.
 Lots of Scotch Tape is hopefully going to keep it all in place.
-It is a Tsumnai2 EMD 2 amp decoder with a Current Keeper capacitor bank, visible at the purple item at lower right.
+It is a Tsunami2 EMD 2 amp decoder with a Current Keeper capacitor bank, visible at the purple item at lower right.

 Conrail_SD40-2_6469_24 small

 I did not like the very dim headlights from the original 1989 completed project.
 The MV lenses went yellow with age.
 Sort of keeping with the old idea of using fiber optics, I turned some clear acrylic rod on my lathe and inserted them to carry the light forward.
 They were about .070 x ½” long.
 I glued a new MV lens to the end of the acrylic rod.
 Not perfect and not scorching bright like I prefer, but MUCH better than it was.
 It is by far good enough for me.
 The numberboards turned out to be VERY bright which helped me to have to fix the headlights.
 All this effort to upgrade worked out.
 I wanted to SEE the loco lighting with the room lights on.
 It runs very well.
-The Tsunami2 sounds great.

 Completed 10-25-16